microsoft/vscode-docs/docs/languages/dockerfile.md

 ## Install the Docker extension

 Docker support for VS Code is provided by an extension.
-To install the Docker extension, Press `kb(workbench.action.showCommands)`, type "ext install" and run the `Extensions: Install Extensions` command to bring up the Marketplace extension list.
+To install the Docker extension, Press `kb(workbench.action.showCommands)`, type "ext install" and run the **Extensions: Install Extension** command to bring up the Marketplace extension list.
 Now type "docker" to filter the results and select the [Dockerfile and Docker Compose File (yml) Support](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) extension.

 ![Select Docker extension](images/docker/installdockerextension.png)